idattani/Hong-Kong-Nov-25/differential privacy/readme.md

 * Research and AI: Used to safely train machine learning models on sensitive datasets.

 ## 4. Demo
-Download the Juypter Notebook and open it in Google Colab.
+Download the Juypter Notebook called "Differntial_Privacy" and open it in Google Colab.
 You will also need to pick one of the datasets for use in the notebook.